Barrhill Website

 If you have ideas that need funding then please apply.
 See the details in the link below.

-Dates and details for Autumn Small Grants applications now available.
+Dates and details for Winter Small Grants applications now available.

 The application form (in word format) is available here.